ryannining/restyweb/README.md

 # restyweb
 This project is aim to help converting php code to lua/moonscript app server using openresty.

+## Changes

+**28/3/2015**

+Change mysql backend to luasql, add more global variabel to `web.lua`, and begin to work on more complex php convertion.

 ## install requirement
 **openresty** http://openresty.org/